gianlucapallante/gianlucapallante.github.io/_pages/research.md

 ### Working Papers

-* _Robust-less-fragile: Tackling Systemic Risk and Financial Contagion in a Macro Agent-Based Model_ (with M. Guerini, M. Napoletano & A. Roventini). <ins> _Conditionally accepted at the Journal of Financial Stability_ </ins>.
+* _Robust-less-fragile: Tackling Systemic Risk and Financial Contagion in a Macro Agent-Based Model_ (with M. Guerini, M. Napoletano & A. Roventini). <ins> _Accepted at the Journal of Financial Stability_ </ins>.

 	<details>
 		<summary>